neomjs/neo/README.md

 The most compelling way to introduce a new framework might simply be to show what you can do with it.

 <a href="https://neomjs.github.io/pages/node_modules/neo.mjs/dist/production/apps/covid/index.html#mainview=table">Live Demo: COIN App dist/production</a></br>
-Desktop only; support for mobile devices is on the roadmap)
+Desktop only => support for mobile devices is on the roadmap.

 <a href="https://www.youtube.com/watch?v=BhSZS6_UlO4">Demo Video on YouTube</a></br>
 Just clicking around randomly, but might give you an idea on you to navigate inside the helix and gallery.